blues/note-hardware/Notecarrier-A/KiCad_format/documentation/PortingNotes.md

 	- Some discussion [here](https://forum.kicad.info/t/kicad-6-0-footprint-editor-how-to-set-pads-as-one-sided/35167).
 - Can't see the difference between `J-5-0065-FOS-USB10118192-NOF` and the existing `J-5-0065-FOS-MICROUSB10118192` so am substituting the latter for now.
 - `J-NANOSIM-SF72S006VBA` looks the same as the existing, except for the addition of some complex keepout voids.
 They don't affect the manufacturing output and are of unknown value, so I've not ported them.
+	- I later reversed this decision - they affect fills quite intricately, so I've duplicated the symbol, added a `_NO-FILL` suffix and painstakingly recreated them.
 - I used the existing `SOT666` and `J-NANOSIM-SF72S006VBA` footprints but in early validation realised some improvements.
 They both derived features from existing Altium footprints, which had elements on Mechanical layers 1, 5, 13, 15, 17, 18, 19, 26 and 255.
 Naturally this was a nightmare to convert to meaningful layers.
 	- While it's not possible to be "wrong" given there's no one-to-one mapping for non-manufactured layers, on reflection it would suit both projects better to move some elements to other layers.
 		- For `J-NANOSIM-SF72S006VBA` the elements I introduced to the `F.Silkscreen` layer (originally in "Mechanical 255") I will move to the `User.Drawings` since it's a better match to be visible in manufacturing documents, not on the board.
 While the OrCAD footprint does have these on the silkscreen, that is not how it is used on the board.
 And the elements originally on "Mechanical 17" (pin numbers) I will move to `User.Comments` to distinguish them from the `User.Drawings` (originally "Mechanical 18"). `F.Fab` will still get the component outline (which was also on "Mechanical 18", unlike other footprints that have it on "Mechanical 13"!).